Adventures of Huckleberry Finn – Mark Twain – 1885 | First Printing in Original Green Cloth

 Condition:

 Bound in green cloth with black stamping and gilt titling to spine and upper cover.
-Wear consistent with age is visible at the extremities, including fraying to corners and board edges.
+Wear consistent with age is visible at the extremities, including minor fray to corners and softening at spine ends.
 The spine gilt remains intact with moderate dulling.
-Internally, the text block is stable.
-Pages are complete, with some expected toning, mild to moderate foxing, and scattered handling marks.
-The frontispiece bears the Heliotype Printing Co. imprint, though tablecloth is not visible beneath the portrait.
-Illustrations are cleanly printed and evenly distributed throughout.
+The front endpaper is detached but retained.
+Internally, the text block is stable though slightly shaken.

 Why Collect This?

-- Earliest printing confirmed through all first and early state points
+- First printing confirmed through all first and early state points

 - Publisher’s original cloth binding intact